 SFCC is committed to supporting the community and to establishing and developing collaborative relationships with its neighbors and partners.
-SFCC makes available College facilities and grounds to external individuals, neighbors and organizations to hold meetings, activities and special events.
-SFCC also is obligated to promote its auxiliaries, enterprises, cost-centers and other entrepreneurial services of the College.
-As SFCC’s Food Services and Culinary Arts are the primary food and beverage provider for the College, they shall have the right to provide catering services for events that take place on the main campus unless determined otherwise by the President or designee (Director of Food Services).
+SFCC makes available College facilities and grounds to external individuals, neighbors, and organizations to hold meetings, activities, and special events.
+SFCC also is obligated to promote its auxiliaries, enterprises, cost-centers, and other entrepreneurial services of the College.
+As SFCC’s Food Services and Culinary Arts are the primary food and beverage providers for the College, they shall have the right to provide catering services for events that take place on the main campus unless determined otherwise by the President or designee.

 - Auxiliaries Auxiliaries are entities that exist to furnish a service to students, faculty and/or staff, and that charge a fee that is directly related to, but not necessarily equal to, the cost of the service.
 Auxiliary enterprises are managed as self-supporting operations.
 Operations designed to serve the institution and its organizational units internally should be classified as internal service departments.
 Operations designed to serve individuals or groups external to the institution should be classified as public service or community education (New Mexico Higher Education Department Exhibit 20 definition).